 Pet insurance can help to reduce the financial impact on your wallet when your pet falls ill or becomes injured.
 It also gives you the peace of mind that your pets will receive adequate veterinary care when they need it.

 Owning a pet in Canada can be expensive.
-Based on a survey conducted by the Canadian Veterinary Medical Association in 2018, the annual cost of care for a puppy averages $3,299 per year, while a kitty costs around $2,184 per year.
+Based on a report by the Ontario Veterinary Medical Association in 2022, the annual cost of owning a dog averages $3,999 per year, while a cat costs around $2,796 annually.

 What are the best pet insurance companies in Canada?
 What does pet insurance cover?
 Is it worth it?
 Read on to learn more.